-Air fryers, oil free fryers, healthy deep fat fryers and a whole heap of other names all referring to what is the same kind of thing – healthy deep fat frying.
+Air fryers, oil free fryers, healthy deep fat fryers and a whole heap of other names all referring to the same kind of thing – healthy deep fat frying.
 After spending more than 20 hours testing and cooking with a variety of air fryers our current best air fryer recommendation is the Philips HD9240/90 Avance Collection Airfryer, 2100 W – extra large size – perfect for most peoples needs

 You might just change your mind when you see how good they make food taste (and the health benefits are huge!)

 |3: Philips HD9240 90||Our OVERALL winner in this test!|

 |4: Tower T14004|

 |CURRENTLY UNAVAILABLE||6: CURRENTLY UNAVAILABLE||CURRENTLY UNAVAILABLE||CURRENTLY UNAVAILABLE|

 |7: Klarstein Vitair|